Bulimia nervosa in children

 • A dental exam, to see whether the teeth and gums show damage from stomach acid

-What are the causes of Pediatric Bulimia Nervosa?
+What are the causes of bulimia nervosa in children?

 Children do not choose to be bulimic.
 And they don’t become bulimic because of your parenting choices.